jambonz/jambonz-infrastructure/packer/jambonz-feature-server/README.md

-# packer-jambonz-mini
+# jambonz-feature-server

-A [packer](https://www.packer.io/) template to build an AMI containing everything needed to run jambonz on a single EC2 instance.
+A [packer](https://www.packer.io/) template to build an AMI for the jambonz feature server.
 The base linux distro is Debian 9 (stretch).

 ## Installing